Last verified: 17 days ago

 Absorption & Bioavailability

-Unknown based on provided studies — no human absorption or pharmacokinetic data was included in the provided papers
+Unknown from provided studies — no human pharmacokinetic data for dietary molybdenum supplementation was included in the provided papers.

 Red Flags to Watch For

-- True molybdenum deficiency is extremely rare in people eating a normal diet, making supplementation unnecessary for most adults
+- Molybdenum is widely available in food; deficiency is extremely rare, making supplementation unnecessary for most people

 Products Containing Molybdenum